SalesforceCommerceCloud/commerce-sdk/README.md

 ### SLAS helpers

-The `commerce-sdk` includes helper functions to help developers easily onboard SLAS onto their applications to assist with authentication.
-A brief example is shown above in the [Sample Code](#Sample-Code).
-The SLAS helpers offer both public and private client functions, the main difference being the private functions require a `client_secret`.
-Code examples on how to use the different functions can be found the in the [examples](https://github.com/SalesforceCommerceCloud/commerce-sdk/tree/master/examples) folder (examples 04 and 05).
-More information about SLAS and the different type of clients can be found [here](https://developer.salesforce.com/docs/commerce/commerce-api/guide/slas.html).
+The SDK includes helper functions to help developers easily onboard SLAS onto their applications to assist with authentication.
+A brief example is shown in the sample code above.
+The SLAS helpers offer both public and private client functions, the main difference being the private client functions require a `client_secret`.
+Code examples on how to use the different functions can be found the in the [examples](https://github.com/SalesforceCommerceCloud/commerce-sdk/tree/master/examples) folder (examples 05 and 06).
+More information about SLAS and public/private client flows can be found [here](https://developer.salesforce.com/docs/commerce/commerce-api/guide/slas.html).

 ### Error Handling